barracksiot/javascript-client/README.md

     // Do something when no updates are available
   }
 }).catch(function (err) {
-  // Do something with the error
+  // Do something with the error (See error handling section) });
-});
 ```